 Right Wing: Dele Alli

 For all the wingers in football, it may come as a surprise to pick this upcoming Spurs sensation.
 But it is hard to argue when the current head coach of the England rugby team identified Dele Alli as someone who could’ve been a great rugby player.
 Furthermore he used to play at school level on the wing, a position he is said to have excelled in.
-Like New Zealand’s Nehe Milner-Skudder in 2015, he has been fast-tracked in the space of a season after catching the eye of everyone with his performances.
-Milner-Skudder finished 2015 scoring in the Rugby World Cup final, how will Alli fare at Euro 2016?
-With an eye for both scoring and setting up team-mates, the tall and agile Alli is a good side-stepping runner and not afraid of getting stuck in, so rugby may well have been a good path for him too.
+Like New Zealand’s Nehe Milner-Skudder in 2015, he has been fast-tracked in the space of a few seasons after catching everyone’s eye with his performances.
+Milner-Skudder finished 2015 scoring in the Rugby World Cup final, how will Alli fare at the 2018 football World Cup?
+With an eye for both scoring and setting up team-mates, the tall and agile Alli is a good side-stepping runner who’s not afraid of getting stuck in – so rugby may well have been a good path for him too.
 Some people are just good at sport.

 Close calls: Riyad Mahrez